 - A school of nursing, recognized by the Central and the State Nursing Councils.
 A college of nursing with 4-year B.Sc.
 (Hons) nursing course, recognized by the West Bengal University of Health Science and the Indian Nursing Council.

 - The Vivekananda Institute of Medical Sciences (a postgraduate medical college and research centre), conducts postgraduate courses (MD and MS) in nine disciplines as well as diploma courses (DGO, DCH, DLO & DO) and Diplomate of National Board (DNB) courses in four disciplines.
-There were 61 postgraduate, 9 diploma and 19 DNB students on the roll this year.

 - The Institute also conducts research projects in basic and clinical medicines funded by various organizations.

 - The community health service wing, through a mobile unit working at Sarisha, Arapanch and Rajarhat rural areas.
 A medical camp is held at Gangasagar Mela grounds every year.